kragen/derctuo/merkle-ropes.md

 remaining binary trees into a larger binary tree; the trees can be held in a stack of fully compacted trees and a queue of possibly not fully compacted trees.
 Before adding a new leaf, we compact two trees if possible, then add the leaf to the queue.
-Here's what the `stack;
+Here’s what the `stack;
 queue` state looks like as we add the first 40 leafnodes, one at a
 time: